KrishT97/trashtrek/guide/requests_unattended_solution.md

 <img width="264" alt="image" src="https://github.com/KrishT97/truck_route_planner/assets/92883393/5566e6b9-55a8-4f1c-92fc-e0b442090c12">

-To solve this, the basic outline is made, which is having a list of priorities (zeros) and a list of inattention days (zeros), and if a request is remained unattended that day, the next day it takes part in requests to be solved and its inattention days adds up.
+To solve this, the basic outline is made, which is having a list of priorities (zeros) and a list of inattention days (zeros), and if a request is remained unattended that day (or event, could be many in one day), the next day it takes part in requests to be solved and its inattention days adds up.

-If the number of inattention days for a specific request exceeds a limit, for example 10, meaning the request has undergone >10 days of inattention.
+If the number of inattention days for a specific request exceeds a limit, for example 10, meaning the request has undergone >10 days or events of inattention.
 It will immediately be prioritized (0 converted to 1 in list, thinking of a bit value), and before attending any requests when running the application again the following day, the **priority request** will be the first one to be attended, not mattering what is its global cost and how high it is.

 This ensures satisfation of users, so that the system resolves all requests, meaning that the trucks resolve the requests, even if it takes a while for them to arrive and dispose the object/s.